aerobatic/markdown-content/docs/index-html.md

 2. `/src/index.(html|jade)`
 3. `/index.(html|jade)`

 For jade pages, the Aerobatic local development server will automatically compile to HTML avoiding the need to setup a watch and compile step in your build script.
-You can read more about this in the [development server](/docs/develpement-server) docs.
+You can read more about this in the [simulator mode](/docs/simulator-mode) docs.

 ## Custom Attributes
 Aerobatic provides some custom attributes you can declare in your HTML to streamline and automate some common practices.

 ### data-aero-build
 Used to represent blocks of markup that should only be rendered in either `debug` or `release` builds.
 This is most commonly used to declare which JavaScript and CSS assets should be referenced.
 In `release` mode you will generally want to serve a small number of conactenated and minified set of assets, but in `debug` mode you want the full original source code.
 In the example below, only `app.min.css` and `app.min.js` will be rendered in the index page response in the release build, but omitted in `debug` mode.